Marks & Spencer: Store culls, developments and openings

 Some 30 stores were identified for closure in 2015–2016.
 Several smaller stores were identified for closure in November 2017.
-On 31 January 2018, another fourteen stores were identified for closure in April 2018, and eight other stores were earmarked for closure later, pending consultation.
-On 23 May 2018, M&S managers confirmed that 14 more shops were to be closed and another 86 were under investigation, and thus put on notice, because of falling corporate sales and customer footfall.
-This would take the total to over 100 closing by 2022, On 15 January 2019, the company named the next 17 stores to be closed.
+On 31 January 2018, another 14 stores were identified for closure in April 2018, and eight other stores were earmarked for closure later, pending consultation.
+On 23 May 2018, M&S managers confirmed that an additional 14 shops were to be closed and another 86 were under investigation, and thus put on notice, because of falling corporate sales and customer footfall.
+This took the total to more than 100 stores closing by 2022, On 15 January 2019, the company named the next 17 stores to be closed.
 In May 2021, the company announced plans to close another 30 shops over the next 10 years as part of its turnaround plan, and in September 2021 it was confirmed that half of the French stores had been closed due to supply chain issues arising from Brexit.

 In March 2021, M&S announced it intended to redevelop its largest store, the Marble Arch branch on Oxford Street in London, replacing it with a 10-storey building with two-and-a-half floors of shop space below several floors of offices.
 Despite protests from groups including Save Britain's Heritage, The Twentieth Century Society and Create Streets, the plans were approved by Westminster City Council in November 2021, and Mayor of London Sadiq Khan chose not to intervene.
 However, in April 2022, Communities Secretary Michael Gove blocked the plans to allow time for the Department for Levelling Up, Housing and Communities to review the proposed redevelopment.
 In June 2022, Gove ordered a public enquiry into the plans; M&S said it was "bewildered" by his "baseless" decision.
 A two-week planning enquiry, starting in October 2022, looked at whether the project complied with planning rules concerning heritage and the historic environment and also address environmental concerns, notably the release of almost 40,000 tonnes of embodied carbon into the atmosphere caused by the construction of the replacement structure.